 Different types of restraining orders in Florida exist to protect people from violence and trauma.
 Whether you are experiencing verbal or physical abuse or other types of trauma, know that you shouldn’t have to deal with it one minute longer.
-A restraining order in Florida can protect you from a spouse, a partner, friend, or another individual that is causing harm.
+A restraining order in Florida can protect you from a spouse, a partner, a friend, or another individual that is causing harm.

 The Five Types of Restraining Orders in Florida

 It is not uncommon to have questions about the different types of protection from abuse.
 Florida law can be complicated.
 The five types of restraining orders in Florida are, in legal terms, called injunctions.
 They are as follows:

 - Domestic Violence — an injunction used if stalking or violence has occurred or if the person has reasonable cause to believe they are in imminent danger — from a spouse, former spouse, persons related by blood or marriage who are residing or have resided together as a family, or individuals who are living together or have lived together as if family, or individuals who have a child in common

 - Repeat Violence — an injunction used if there have been two acts of stalking or violence on two different occasions, with one of them occurring in the last six months — from a person who is a non-domestic or non-dating relation such as a neighbor or co-worker

 - Stalking Violence — an injunction used if a person is intentionally harassing or following you for no legitimate purpose over a period of time, causing emotional distress; if/when these actions become threatening to harm you or threaten your life physically, then the stalking is classified as “aggravated.”